 Towers of Midnight also reveals that Moiraine and Lanfear each got Three Wishes as well, though not what they wished for.

 Thirteen Is Unlucky: There are thirteen Forsaken.
 There used to be more, but thirteen were sealed away for 3000 years.
-Thirteen Myrddraal and Thirteen Black Ajah working together can also force a channeler into the Dark One's thrall.
+Thirteen Myrddraal and thirteen Dreadlords working together can also force a channeler into the Dark One's thrall.

 Double-subverted with Mat's ashandarei (a polearm).
 He explicitly notes that it's not balanced for throwing, so he's not surprised when he misses the Gholam, but he's grateful that the spear still trips it up, allowing Talmanes to escape.